phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 That example helps us introduce **constants**.

 Constants are easy to manage in extensions, like they are in their userland counter-part.
-Constants are persistent, most often, that means that they should persist their value accross requests.
+Constants are persistent, most often, that means that they should persist their value across requests.
 If you are aware of :doc:`the PHP lifecycle<./php_lifecycle>`, you should have guessed that ``MINIT()`` is the right stage to register constants against the engine.